drug-design/course/docs/chapters/conformational-analysis.md

 ### Interconversion Pathway

-The interconversion always proceeds along the pathway of lowest energy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/interconversion-pathway-8ae7fd28'><i class='fa fa-play' aria-hidden='true'></i></button>The interconversion always proceeds along the pathway of lowest energy.
 If there is a pathway requiring the crossing of a barrier of less than 80 kJ/mol, it will occur at room temperature.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer